The real benchmarks of medical progress have relied on non-animal methodologies, as published academic studies have confirmed. These methods include:

 - Human stem cells have already treated children with leukemia and promise to deliver great benefits in the future.

-Please view our blog posts under the category “Alternatives” to read more about the most recent advances in humane research and testing methods.
+Please view our blog posts under the category “Valid Science” to read more about the most recent advances in humane research and testing methods.

 Also watch the 26 minute documentary ‘Safer Medicines’ below, a film by ElstreeDV.
 Safer Medicines Trust (formerly Europeans for Medical Progress Trust) showcases state-of-the-art approaches for ensuring that drugs in the future will be safer than they have been in the past.
 See world-leading scientists present their vision for the future of drug safety testing, including microdosing, human tissues, gene chips and computer models – all with a focus on human biology.